circled-me/server/README.md

 - Fast response times and low CPU usage
 - iOS and Android photo backup (using the circled.me app)
   - Supports either locally mounted disks or
-  - S3-compatible Services - this allows different users to use their own S3 bucket
+  - S3-compatible Services - this allows different users to use their own S3 bucket on the same server
 - iOS Push notifications for new Albums, Photos (in progress)
 - Albums
   - Adding local server contributors and viewers